Mahin80/web-dev/README.md

-hi, this repository is made to show my journey in web development
+hi, this repository is made for my journey in web development